MazuhSoftwares/octo-call/README.md

 and the signaling server could be replaced too.
 But having Mesh topology is a major assumption for all the project layers.

-### Folders architecture
+### Code architecture

 Regarding user interface modules, the code is inspired by [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/).

-Under `src/`, there should be:
+Under `src/`, there should be some React-centric stuff:

-- `features/`: Each subfolder would be a feature domain, with its local state and its private components.
-In Atomic Design, these would be pages and organisms.

-- `components/`: common React components potentially used more than once, a few of them interacting with stateful modules.
-In Atomic Design, these would be atoms, molecules and a few templates.
+- `components/*/`: Common React components, potentially used more than once, a few of them interacting with stateful modules.
+In Atomic Design, these would be _atoms_, _molecules_ and a few _templates_ (more below).

-- `state/`: global state structures.
-Heavy business logic, but made of pure functions, relying on integration with services and WebRTC layers to decouple side effects.
+- `components/templates/`: Part of the components are meant to be the skeleton of pages and include a automatic routing rules.
+They accept features as their children.
+In Atomic Design, these would be called _templates_.

+- `features/*/`: Each subfolder would be, in Atomic Design, _organisms_ and _pages_, the higher level of abstractions.
+They must be focused on the user interaction, not meant to be reused, and not meant to have complex technical details unless purely related to visual manipulation.

+Some middlewares, sanitizing layers between React and the world:

+- `state/`: The _single source of truth_ related to the application data, and thus a global provider powered by Redux Toolkit.
+It's made of _pure_ structures.

+- `hooks/`: _Side effect_ providers.
+Deals with a lot of _mutable_ structures.
+  It might relate itself with `state/` layer to synchronize data knowledge.

+And the big source of side effects, isolated and agnostic to React:

+- `services/`: For third-party connections and integrations, like authentication and WebRTC signaling.
+It shouldn't have any important business logic, so it must act more like an anti-corruption layer.
-- `services/`: for third-party connections and integrations.
-Currently Firebase is the big service behind a lot of what's happening, but the code desing must be prepared for it to be easily replaced later.
+  Currently Firebase is the main service behind a lot of what's happening here, but the code design must be prepared for it to be easily replaced later.

-- `webrtc/`: directly handles native WebRTC API for gathering devices, permissions, initializing P2P connections and such, exposing generic interfaces for the rest of the code.
-This folder must be agnositc to all other layers (including React itself).
+- `webrtc/`: Directly handles native WebRTC API for gathering devices, user permissions, initializing P2P connections and so on.
+It must expose generic interfaces for the rest of the code safely use these features.

+And auxiliary domains:

 - `assets/`: for multimidia like pictures and sounds.

-The `services/` and `webrtc/` layers must never be accessed directly by the UI, it should always rely on `state/` as middleware.
+All UI code should always rely on `state/` and/or `hooks/` as middleware for accessing `services/` and `webrtc/` layers.
+Only TypeScript interfaces and types can have some (not full) degree of freedom between all layers.

+WebRTC applications can get very complex very quickly, even in a small scope like this.
+It's a chaotic combination of multiple side effects, non-linear behaviors, several network protocols exposed at the same time, and often sensible from Document race conditions to the mere location of devices.
+Hence, having this minimal level of responsibilities assigned to each layer is an important tool for the overall maintainability.

-A reasonable code coverage is required to keep it all together, as there's a fairly complex frontend code here.
+A reasonable code coverage is required to keep it all together.
+Because there's a fairly complex client side code here, considering the serverless (cloud) nature of the architecture.

 ### Browsers support